-An essential guide to the company administration procedure; detailing what administration is, its advantages, disadvantages and other commonly asked questions.
+Your essential guide to company administration, including what administration is, how the company administration procedure process works, the advantages and disadvantages and other commonly asked questions.

 What is company administration?

 A company administration procedure essentially involves your business appointing a third party to act as an administrator with the end goal of paying your creditors and resuming trading.
 When a company is insolvent and facing serious threats from creditors, company administration is a very powerful process that enables a company to protect itself whilst a rescue plan is worked out.

 When a business enters administration, control of the business is taken over by administrators and a moratorium is placed around it stopping all legal actions such as winding up orders and payment demands.
 Then, depending on the severity of the company’s situation, the administrators will look to either turn the business around or, if necessary, sell the business and its assets.